khakhalin/notes/00_to_read_math.md

 (3 Feb 2020). https://arxiv.org/abs/2002.00937
 ~1% of the dataset, make models trained on this data uniquely identifiable.

-# Sparsity
+**Sparsity**
-> Exploring a general idea that intentionnal sparsity may be a good way to improve learning, aid pruning and/or distillation, improve interpretability (because fewer weights are involved, leading to more "high-contrast" connectivity patterns) etc.
+> Exploring a general idea that intentional sparsity may be a good way to improve learning, aid pruning and/or distillation, improve interpretability (because fewer weights are involved, leading to more "high-contrast" connectivity patterns) etc.

 https://en.wikipedia.org/wiki/Sparse_dictionary_learning